 After coming under pressure early in the session, treasuries regained ground over the course of the trading day on Monday.

-Bond prices climbed well off their early lows, ending the day nearly unchanged.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, inched up by less than a basis point to 0.933 percent after reaching a high of 0.958 percent.
+Bond prices climbed well off their worst levels of the day but still closed modestly lower.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, dipped 1.8 basis points to 1.575 percent.

 The early weakness among treasuries came after a report released by the Institute for Supply Management on Monday showed a modest slowdown in the pace of growth in U.S. manufacturing activity in the month of October.